(Originally published: 26th December 2012)

-It’s basically taking the common eye-tracking technology and combining it with a front-facing camera plus some serious computer-vision algorithm, and voila, fruit slicing done with the eyes!
-A live demo was done in LeWeb this year and we may actually be able to see it in in action in mobile devices in 2013.
+It’s taking the common eye-tracking technology and combining it with a front-facing camera plus some serious computer-vision algorithm.
+Voila, fruit slicing is done with the eyes!
+A live demo was done in LeWeb this year, and we may be able to see it in in action in mobile devices in 2013.

-The current problem that most devices have is that they function as a standalone being, and it require effort for tech competitors to actually partner with each other and build products that can truly connect with each other.
+The current problem that most devices have is that they function as standalone beings, and it requires effort for tech competitors to actually partner with each other and build products that can truly connect.
 SmartThings is here to make your every device, digital or non-digital, connect together and benefit you.